Entergy : Insights > Storms | MarketScreener

 Brookhaven

-As of this report, 1462 customers are without power.
-Damage assessment is 80 percent complete.
-Entergy crews are continuing to assess the damage and restoration continues where possible.
+As of this report, 1197 customers are without power.
+Damage assessment is 90 percent complete.
+Entergy crews are continuing to assess the damage and restoration is ongoing.
 The hardest hit areas are New Sight Road, Nola Road and River Road.
-Entergy estimates all customers that can safely receive power should be restored by 10 pm Sunday, October 11.
+Entergy estimates all customers that can safely receive power should be restored by 6 p.m.
+Monday, October 12.

 Madison County